-Barcelona has picked up the pace in 2021 with Ousmane Dembele and Antoine Griezmann playing their key roles - the French duo has performed this year after being heavily criticised for their impact in games in previous campaigns.
+Barcelona have picked up the pace in 2021 with Ousmane Dembele and Antoine Griezmann playing their key roles - the French duo have performed this year after being heavily criticised for their impact in previous campaigns.

-Griezmann has been involved in two goals in his three La Liga games while Dembele's 90th-minute winner last weekend in a huge title clash last weekend against Real Valladolid showed he can step up to the plate if his team needs him.
+Griezmann has been involved in two goals in his last three La Liga games while Dembele's 90th-minute winner last weekend against Real Valladolid showed he can step up to the plate if his team needs him.

 This season's La Liga has now become a three-horse race.
 Should Diego Simeone's Atletico Madrid succumb to the pressure at Betis on Sunday night, it has presented either Barcelona or Real Madrid a big opportunity to be at the top of the La Liga table come Monday night.